 So you’ve just moved to London, or maybe you’ve lived here for a while now before deciding to pursue an MA or PhD.
 Whatever it is, we would like to welcome you to our tight knit post-graduate school of artists and designers.
 Be prepared for the best and most intense time of your life!

-- You will register for your course at one of the three RCA campuses.
-This will be in either Kensington, Battersea or White City.
-If you are in doubt about which campus you need to register in, see Where Do I Register?.
+- You will register for your course at the Kensington campus.
 On this day you will be able to pay your fees, collect your student card, library card, and meet us!
-Just queue alongside everyone else and fill out the necessary paperwork – stewards will be present to direct you to where you need to go next, and to answer your questions.
+Just queue alongside everyone else and fill out the necessary paperwork – stewards will be present to direct you to where you need to go next and to answer your questions.

 - We will hand out a map of the premises to help you explore the grounds, we are also leading campus tours in Battersea, Kensington and White City to show you around.
 Just come see us when you register and we will let you know when the next tour starts.

 - Remember first to read the RCA regulations to know the rules of what you can and cannot do on campus, as well as your student handbook, which we will hand out to you at registration.

-- For this (and the next) week, there will be a schedule of introductory talks from a wide range of people – your programme staff, technical staff, library staff, the Rector, the Dean, and us.
+- During registration week and the following week, there will be a schedule of introductory talks from a wide range of people – your programme staff, technical staff, library staff, the Rector, the Dean, and us.
 There will also be a host of amazing events organised by the Student Union.
 Keep an eye out for the posters on site at registration for complete list of scheduled events.
 If you have questions about anything along the way, don’t hesitate to ask.